cucumber/common/HACKING.md

 This document describes the technical details of hacking on Cucumber.

-## Installing build tools

-Because of the polyglot nature of the Cucumber project, a lot of different tools are required to build it.
-Here is how:

-### OS X

-    brew install go cmake maven gpg gpg-agent

 ## Monorepo

 This git repository is a monorepo.
 It contains several libraries that Cucumber